seppeljordan/gcm/doc/password_manager_concept.md

 ## Name of the database

-We have to store the keyring in a manner so that it will not interfere with the users other keyrings.
+We have to store the keyring in a manner so that it will not interfere with

+the users other keyrings.
 When we activate the gnome keyring support then we will ask the user which keyring the want the keyring to be named.

+# Concept of storing the data

+We want to store the server data completly in the keyring.
+The procedure that stores the password data takes a dictionary with data.
+We use that to store any data that referes to the a stored connection.
+The only thing that is stored plain is the id that is refering to the stored information in the keyring.

 # Pulic methods